History of Guinea-Bissau: Presidencies of José Mário Vaz and Umaro Sissoco Embaló

 José Mário Vaz was president of Guinea-Bissau from 2014 to the 2019 presidential election.
 At the end of his term, Vaz was the first elected president to complete his five-year mandate.
 He lost the 2019 election to Umaro Sissoco Embaló, who took office in February 2020.
 Embaló is the first president elected without PAIGC support.

 A February 2022 coup attempt against Embaló failed.
 According to the president, the attempted coup was linked to drug trafficking.
 Another coup attempt in 2023 resulted in clashes between government forces and the National Guard.
 Embaló announced on 11 September 2024 that he would not seek a second term in the presidential election scheduled for November 2025.
 On 3 March 2025, President Umaro Sissoco Embalo said that he would run for a second term in November, contrary to his earlier vows to step down.

+2025 coup

+A day before the results of the 2025 elections were set to be announced, the military took control of the government.
+The following day, Horta Inta-A Na Man was proclaimed interim president by the High Military Command for the Restoration of National Security and Public Order.